Hidden-Histories/Public-Resources/administration/SetupArtistArpoiseDirectory.md

 For each layer, the registry specifies a GPS position that defines a base location around which the layer is visible.

-Click on the "ExampleLayer" Layer Name to see the properties that are defined for this layer.
+Now **click on the "ExampleLayer" Layer Name** to see the properties that are defined for this layer (see next image).

 .
 ## Arpoise Directory Service - layer properties